firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://list.iblocklist.com/?list=cwworuawihqvocglcoss&fileformat=p2p&archiveformat=gz).

-The last time downloaded was found to be dated: Sat May 30 03:40:49 UTC 2015.
+The last time downloaded was found to be dated: Sun May 31 03:51:18 UTC 2015.

 The ipset `ib_bluetack_badpeers` has **48134** entries, **48134** unique IPs.